istio/istio.io/content/docs/examples/advanced-gateways/egress_sni_monitoring_and_policies/index.md

 ## Monitor the SNI and the source identity, and enforce access policies based on them

-Since you enabled mutual TLS between the sidecar proxy and the egress gateway, you can monitor the [service identity](/docs/concepts/what-is-istio/#citadel) and enforce policies based on it.
-In Istio on Kubernetes, the identities are based on
+Since you enabled mutual TLS between the sidecar proxy and the egress gateway, you can monitor the [service identity](/docs/concepts/what-is-istio/#citadel) of the applications that access external services, and enforce policies based on the identities of the source of traffic.
-[Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+In Istio on Kubernetes, the identities are based on [Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
 In this subsection, you deploy two _sleep_ containers, _sleep-us_ and _sleep-canada_ under two service accounts, `sleep-us` and `sleep-canada`, respectively.
 Then you define a policy that allows applications with the `sleep-us`